inspirai/Characterize-Anything/README.md

 <img src="./assets/framework.png"/>
 </div>

-Basically, the self-chat video pipeline is consisted of steps:
+Basically, the self-chat video pipeline is consisted of the following steps:

 - Input: A video containing desired objects
 - Visual Control: User clicks on objects that participate in character conversation